New York City Firefighter Justin Deieso Arrested After Deadly Bar Fight In Queens

 NEW YORK (CBSNewYork) — A New York City firefighter is under arrest after a deadly bar brawl in Queens.

-It happened behind a bar at the corner of Willets Point Boulevard and Francis Lewis Boulevard in Whitestone.READ MORE: New Yorkers Take To The Streets On National Day Of Action Calling For An End To Anti-Asian Violence
+It happened behind a bar at the corner of Willets Point Boulevard and Francis Lewis Boulevard in Whitestone.READ MORE: Teen Arrested In Connection To Fatal Shooting In Port Jefferson

 Police say 35-year-old Justin Deieso, an off-duty FDNY firefighter, got into an argument with 55-year-old Devin Deegan, of Queens, around 4 a.m.
 Saturday.